circulatejs/circulatejs/packages/circulate/README.md

 # CirculateJS - Circulate

-This is the testing package for CirculateJS, used as the scaffolding for bringing everthing together.
+This is the testing package for CirculateJS, used as the scaffolding for bringing everything together.
 This is not intended on being used for anything.

 ## More Information